CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 number of subjobs.
 This enables you to limit the number of simultaneous jobs with the "processor count" (so that you and others won't run out of licenses) but keep a single subjob at a suitable size.
-Please, have a look at the help text of your driver.
+Please, have a look at the help text of your driver, via the Help path described above.

+In summary, for a large workflow edit the GUI generated script along the lines:
+`-HOST "serial"` to `-DRIVERHOST longrun -SUBHOST serial` or
+`-HOST "serial"` to `-DRIVERHOST localhost -SUBHOST serial`

 ### Set number of subjobs or molecules per subjob